DFE-Digital/get-into-teaching-app/app/views/content/what-is-a-pgce.md

 [Find out more about qualified teacher status (QTS)](/what-is-qts).

-Many teacher training courses also offer you a postgraduate qualification such as a PGCE, but you do not need a PGCE to teach.
+Many teacher training courses also offer you a postgraduate qualification such as a PGCE alongside QTS, but you do not need a PGCE to teach.

 ## Teacher training courses